Cape Town’s eHealth accelerator programme offers opportunities for graduates

 Enabling the exchange of high-quality data between healthcare providers and the systems is a core goal, so semantic interoperability (IOp) is a high priority.
 It includes co-ordination between people, organisations and systems.
 The goal is to preserve data’s meaning when it’s shared between people and systems and one context to another, so information is used and interpreted in the same way.

 The Global Open Data Index produced by Open Knowledge International (OKFN) recently ranked Australia number one in the world for its open data policies that create an IOp environment and using data assets as a national resource.

-There are many lessons for Africa’s eHealth.
-One is the way that eHealth strategies can build on one before and its implementation and lessons.
+There are many lessons for Africa’s eHealth, such as the way that new eHealth strategies can build on previous ones, lessons learned and approaches to implementation.